Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 \subsection{Choosing a binning scheme}

-After folding the data, we decided to bin the data into 500 evenly-spaced phase bins to homogenize the different KOI light curves.
+In order to homogenize the different phase curves of each KOI, we decided to bin the data into 500 evenly-spaced phase bins.
+We then removed all phase points occuring within 5\% of the orbital period centered on the transit to ensure transits do not contaminate our sample, leaving 450 points.

 For a given KOI, the point-to-point formal uncertainty estimates do not vary greatly throughout the time series and thus is approximately homoscedastic.
-We attempted four different binning schemes to create our folded, binned light curves for each individual KOI: a) simple mean b) weighted mean c) simple median d) weighted median.
+We attempted four different binning schemes to create our binned phase curves for each individual KOI: a) simple mean b) weighted mean c) simple median d) weighted median.
 The weighted-options account for the modest degree of formal heteroscedasticity.

 We binned all 477 KOIs in our sample with all four methods and then measured the median absolute deviation of the final binned light curve from each.
 We ranked the methods from best to worst for each KOI and then compiled the list of ranks for all KOIs.
-We find that the weighted mean is the method most frequently ranked highest, winning 477 of the 477 trials.
+We find that the weighted mean is the method which ranks the highest, winning 477 of the 477 trials.
 Accordingly, we elected to adopt the weighted mean binning scheme in what follows.